ChiaraPalladino/Digital-Agathemerus/data/Digital Agathemerus Guidelines.md

 * Greek Psili (combining comma above) is also accepted, e.g. in the Nemo edition of Agathemerus: ᾿ (http://www.fileformat.info/info/unicode/char/0313/index.htm).

 * Separators: ˙, •, lemnisks, asterisks.
 Generally, we try to be as faithful to the original text as possible.
 If the scribe uses the upper point, we will use the upper point (aka semi-column), if the scribe uses other types of separators, such as lemnisks, asterisks, variously combined dashes, etc., we will try to render them.

-[1] There will be cases where it is not necessary to indicate a siglum, e.g. in fragmentary mss.
-In that case, the ID will be the name of the manuscript and its number, separated by a _.
-E.g. xml:id=”Parisinus_1739”.
-[a] the fragments will be more precisely indicated with xml:ids, that will be used in the transcription to indicate the beginning and end.